12 CBSE NCERT Political Science 7 Regional Aspirations

 Explanation

-Who led the popular movement in Jammu and Kashmir that wanted to get rid of the Maharaja but was against joining Pakistan?
+Who led the popular movement in Jammu & Kashmir before 1947 and was against joining Pakistan?

 A Maharaja Hari Singh

-Hint: Recall the leader of the National Conference in J&K mentioned in the text.
+Hint: Recall the leader of the National Conference in J&K during the pre-accession period.

 Answer

-The text mentions, 'The popular movement in the State, led by Sheikh Abdullah of the National Conference, wanted to get rid of the Maharaja, but was against joining Pakistan.'
+The text states: 'The popular movement in the State, led by Sheikh Abdullah of the National Conference, wanted to get rid of the Maharaja, but was against joining Pakistan.'

 Explanation